turbobabr/sketch-lang-fix/README.md

 This plugins substitutes the drawing area keyboard `keyUp:` and `keyDown:` event handlers to mutate them using key codes instead of characters.
 Thus, it works correctly for any keyboard input source and doesn't doesn't break Sketch functionality.

-> WARNING: This pluging uses undocumented APIs of Sketch App and might stop working at any moment.
+> WARNING: This plugin uses undocumented APIs of Sketch App and might stop working at any moment.

 ## Installation